echeran/smile-of-murugan/webbook/chapter06.md

 *karu* and uri.
 The first division of the space-time continuum, as just indicated, concerns the appropriate *time of an event.*
 There are *six* seasons, six major times of the year:

 1. kār or the rainy season (approx. August-September);
 2. kutir or Winter (October-November);
 3. *munpani* or “early dew"; (December-January);
 4. pinpani or "late dew"; (February-March);
 5. *iļavēnil* or the season of "young warmth" (April-May);
 6. *mutirvēnil* or the season of “ripe heat” (June-July).

 There are also six minor *times of day and night* (six by four hours): dawn, sunrise, midday, sunset, nightfall, dead of night.
 These categories provide for the space-time coordinates of an event of love.

 Chart 9 gives the *phases of love* corresponding to the six types of
-landscape: union of lovers and immediate consummation corre96 THE THEORY OF “INTERIOR LANDSCAPE"
+landscape: union of lovers and immediate consummation corresponds to the hills; domestic life and patient waiting of the wife is described under *mullai* or forest (and pastures); anxiety and impatient waiting under *neytal* or seashore; infidelity of the man under *marutam* or agricultural tracts; and elopement and separation under *pālai* or wasteland.

 CHART 9
 *Uri*
 Phases of love in correspondence to the landscapes